AlejandroIrizarry/introtogithubgoogle/README.md

 This is a repository for the Introduction to Github Lab for the Google course offered on Coursera.

-I am editing the README file.
-Adding some more details about the project description.

 **Check my certification for this course here:**
 * _Grow with Google - Git and GitHub Certificate_: https://coursera.org/verify/CEJQTUK67W4Y